-The school will implement a culture that ensures the following principles are reflected in our ethos and values - there will be a culture:
+The school will implement a culture of change by ensuring the following principles are reflected in our ethos and values - there will be a culture:

 - Of safety in the school.

 - Where people feel confident with raising concerns.

 - Free from bullying.

 - Of visible leadership.

-- · Of valuing staff.
+- Of valuing staff.

 - Of reflective practice.

-By providing a clear procedure for mediating and resolving cases, as outlined in section 8, the school will ensure that all cases are efficiently handled.
+By providing a clear procedure for mediating and resolving cases, as outlined in the Procedure section of this policy, the school will ensure that all cases are efficiently handled.
 This procedure includes: